ZJWei2002/AMS326-Homeworks/README.md

-Welcome tp Zijun Wei's repository for AMS326 homeworks
+Welcome to Zijun Wei's repository for AMS326 homeworks

 Go to ./HW1 for solutions of homework1